Turkey says Syria on "knife-edge," may cut power

 "If they do not take the necessary measures and this happens again, our reaction will be different.
 Unfortunately, Syria today has entered a dead-end road.
 The Arab League decision is clear and we have also supported it."

-Turkey's Foreign Minister Ahmet Davutoglu was expected to meet Arab foreign ministers in Rabat Wednesday.
+Turkey's Foreign Minister Ahmet Davutoglu was expected to meet Arab foreign ministers in Rabat on Wednesday.

 But despite tough talk, Turkey has moved cautiously compared to its European Union and U.S. allies, which have been swift to approve sanctions against Damascus, as Ankara weighs the domestic and regional challenges involved.